Xangis/SpaceTheremin/README.md

 # SpaceTheremin

 SpaceTheremin is a virtual theremin controlled via the mouse or touchscreen.
-This app was originally released for Windows on http://zetacentauri.com and later for OSX via the Apple Store.
+This app was originally released for Windows on http://zetacentauri.com in 2007 and later for OSX via the Apple Store as free but closed-source software.
 Across all versions it has been downloaded more than 65,000 times.

 An prebuilt installable version for Windows is available in the installer folder: https://github.com/Xangis/SpaceTheremin/blob/master/installer/SpaceTheremin1.1Setup.exe

 ![SpaceTheremin Screenshot](https://github.com/Xangis/SpaceTheremin/blob/master/images/spacetheremin1.png)

+Unlike a standard analog theremin, which typically has a sinewave oscillator and some basic vibrato, SpaceTheremin lets you choose from six different oscillator types (sine, square, triangle, sinc, saw, and pulse).
+The same waveforms can also be used for vibrato.

+It has an adjustable pitch range and checkboxes that let you select whether the pitch and volume ranges are logarithmic or linear.

+Use of the vibrato can result in some incredibly freaky and bizarre sounds.
+Set the vibrato depth (in percent) and adjust the vibrato frequency via the slider to hear the effects.
+A vibrato depth of 50% and a triangle waveform gives an interesting sound, for example.

+Although the vibrato frequency ranges from 0.1 to 12.0 Hz in 0.1 Hz increments, checking the "modulation" box changes the range maximum to 8000.
+Moving this slider into the audible frequency range (20Hz and up) allows you to get strange two-oscillator frequency modulation sounds.

+Another neat trick is to use the tab and arrow keys to adjust parameters while playing tones with the mouse.
+For instance, if the waveform is selected, the arrow keys will change waveforms in mid-tone for an interesting effect.
+You can also do the same with the vibrato waveform.
+Adjusting the vibrato frequency via the keyboard can also be handy.

+This program is more for generating strange sounds than for playing actual music.
+As such, you may get some really horrible noises out of it.
+It would be incredibly impressive if anyone managed to play a tune with it, even if it were something as simple as "twinkle twinkle little star".

 This application has been tested on Windows, OSX and Linux, both 32-bit and 64-bit.
 It is written in C++ and uses wxWidgets for the user interface and PortAudio for sound